leila-wilde/uniquest/TESTING.md

 ## How to Run Tests

 ### Option 1: Unity Test Runner (Easiest)
-1. In Unity Editor, go to **Window → Testing → Test Runner**
+1. In Unity Editor, go to **Window → General → Test Runner**
 2. Click **EditMode** tab
 3. Click **Run All** button
 4. Watch tests execute and see results

 ### Option 2: Run Individual Test
-1. Open Test Runner (Window → Testing → Test Runner)
+1. Open Test Runner (Window → General → Test Runner)
 2. Click on any specific test name
 3. Click the play icon next to it